 - PyTorch, released in October 2016, is a lower-level API focused on direct work with array expressions.
 It has gained immense interest in the last year, becoming a preferred solution for academic research, and applications of deep learning requiring optimizing custom expressions.
 It’s supported by Facebook.

-Before we discuss the nitty-gritty details of both frameworks (well described in this Reddit thread), we want to preemptively disappoint you – there’s no straight answer to the ‘which one is better?’.
+Before we discuss the nitty-gritty details of both frameworks, we want to preemptively disappoint you – there’s no straight answer to the ‘which one is better?’.
 The choice ultimately comes down to your technical background, needs, and expectations.
 This article aims to give you a better idea of where each of the two frameworks you should be pick as the first.

 Keras may be easier to get into and experiment with standard layers, in a plug & play spirit.